Adri-7/EmploiDuTemps/README.md

 # Emploi Du Temps
 Windows Phone app to manage and consult a school schedule (French only).

-> This project have been started as a school project.
-It is currently not maintained anymore.
+> This project have been started as a school project in 2015.
+It is currently not maintained anymore but still available in Windows Store.

 ## Description